paulmthompson/Intan.jl/docs/Getting_Started.rst

 Data Visualization
 *******************

+Now waveforms should start to appear in the single channel and multi channel displays.
+Only waveforms (snippets of the raw voltage signal from a channel) crossing a threshold value are displayed.
+The user can right-click in this window at any time to refresh the display.

 ===================
 Threshold and Gain
 ===================

-Now waveforms should start to appear in the single channel and multi channel displays.
-Only waveforms (snippets of the raw voltage signal from a channel) crossing a threshold value are displayed.
 The user can manipulate this signal in two important ways: 1) changing the threshold value necessary for a waveform to be display, and 2) changing the gain of the incoming voltage signal.
 The current threshold and gain values are displayed to the left of the single channel display.
 The user can change the gain value (make the signal larger or smaller) by changing the value in the box to the left of the display.
 The threshold can be adjusted by dragging the threshold slider, located immediately to the left of the display.

 The gain can be adjusted in multiples of 10 by selecting the x10 box.
 Additionally, the gain for every channel, not just the one displayed, can be modified by first selecting the "all channels" box under gain (remember to turn this off when you are done using it!)